Authentic Lessons for 21st Century Learning

 Move to slide 7.
 Explain to participants that the 3-2-1 strategy can be implemented at the beginning of a lesson to activate prior knowledge or generate interest in a topic before introducing new content.

-Slide 7: Direct participants to the Google Jam Board by having participants scan the QR code on slide 7.
+Slide 7: Direct participants to the Padlet by having participants scan the QR code or access the prepared link on slide 7.
 Tell participants they will work through an example of the 3-2-1 strategy in math that can activate prior knowledge.
 Encourage participants to work in pairs if needed to respond to the prompts about polygons.
 If it is needed, tell participants that a polygon is a two-dimensional closed shape with straight sides.
-After providing time for participants to write their responses in the Jam Board, display the Jam Board frames and review the responses.
+After providing time for participants to write their responses in the Padlet, display the Padlet and review the responses.

 Slide 8: Explain to participants that the strategy can also be used at the beginning of a lesson to generate interest and anticipation.
 Display slide 8.
 Ask participants to examine the photograph.
 Ask participants to look for three things they notice about the photo, two questions they have about the photo, and one thing they can infer from the photo.
 Have participants talk to a partner about these items and provide a few minutes for discussion between partners.
 Ask for volunteers to share their observations, questions, and inferences about the photo.